SSkimmd/ICMS/README.md

 The dashboard is where you will find all the important information about the server.
 # Using The Server
 ### Connecting A New Device
-New devices can be easily paired through the WebApp when the device is listed in the available connections.\
+New devices can be easily paired through the WebApp when the device is listed in the available connections\
 Another way to connect a device if an account has already been created and logged in, is to authenticate directly using the device.
 ### Authenticate Using A Device
-At the most basic level an authenticate request is being sent to the server.\
+At the most basic level an authenticate request is being sent to the server\
 This requests consists of the follow JSON data:
 ```json
 {